awwaiid/thelackthereof/content/Movie Review - Zoolander.md

 Though Adam contributes to our madness as well.

 This movie is hilarious.
 Watch it.
-Or die in a freak gassoline fight accident!
+Or die in a freak gasoline fight accident!